Getting Started

 WARNING

-Please run yarn build to build the project before exporting.
+Please run yarn build before performing the export operation.

 doom export -h